-Prion diseases are a group of neurodegenerative disorders that can affect both humans and animals.
+Prion diseases are a group of rare neurodegenerative disorders that can affect both humans and animals.

 Misfolded PrP begins to accumulate and form clumps within the brain, damaging and killing nerve cells.

 This damage causes tiny holes to form in brain tissue, making it appear sponge-like under a microscope.
-In fact, you may also see prion diseases referred to as “spongiform encephalopathies.”
+(That’s why you may see prion diseases referred to as “spongiform encephalopathies.”)

 |Human prion diseases||Animal prion diseases|